Construction Law in Poland

 Compliance of the construction design with local building conditions

-Any construction should be built in accordance with the development conditions established for the land on which it is located, which are stipulated in the local zoning plan, and if the property is not included in the local zoning plan, the investor should apply for the establishment of development conditions by means of an individual zoning decision.
+Any construction should be built in accordance with the development conditions established for the land on which it is located, which are stipulated in the local spacial development plan, and if the property is not included in the local zoning plan, the investor should apply for the establishment of development conditions by means of an individual zoning decision.

 Only after this stage does the investor apply to the competent administrative authority for a construction permit.

-Stage 3 – Construction permit in the investment process
+Stage 3 – Construction / building permit

 A construction permit is generally required for construction, expansion, superstructure, reconstruction and reconstruction of buildings.

 As a rule, the decision on a construction permit is issued by the district governor competent for the location of the investment, who is the architectural and construction administration authority of the first instance.
 In matters of construction permits in relation to objects and construction works listed in Article 82, paragraph 3 of the Construction Law, and in matters listed in the Council of Ministers regulation issued under the authorization of paragraph 4 of that article, the first instance authority is the provincial governor.
 The provincial governor is the higher level authority with respect to the head of the district administration (president of a city with district rights), while the Chief Inspector of Construction Supervision is the higher level authority with respect to the provincial governor as the authority of first instance.

 A party to the procedure for obtaining a building permit is an investor who can be a natural person, a legal entity or an organizational unit without legal personality, which, having the right to dispose of real estate for construction purposes, organizes the construction process and bears its economic burden.
 As a rule, it is the investor who applies for a construction permit and is the addressee of the construction permit decision.